We use first-party analytics cookies to improve our calculators. Any advertising or third-party cookies are described in our Privacy Policy.

 Calculation Examples

-Gratuity: If you resign after 3 years with AED 15,000 basic (unlimited contract), you receive 21 days’ basic per year for the first 5 years.
-Three years × (21/365) × (15,000 × 12) ≈ AED 31,068.
-After 5 years, the rate becomes 30 days per year.
-Mortgage: At 50% DBR, a AED 25,000 monthly income with AED 3,000 existing commitments allows roughly AED 9,500 per month for a mortgage, depending on rates and tenure.
-Property fees: On a AED 2M purchase, 4% DLD transfer fee is AED 80,000; add trustee, agent, and optional mortgage registration per our property-fees calculator.
+Mortgage affordability: At 50% DBR, a AED 25,000 monthly income with AED 3,000 existing commitments allows roughly AED 9,500 per month for a mortgage, depending on rates and tenure.
+Property fees: On a AED 2M purchase, the 4% DLD transfer fee is AED 80,000; add trustee, agent, and optional mortgage-registration fees per our property-fees calculator.
+Rent vs buy: Whether buying beats renting depends on how long you stay, price appreciation, and what your down payment could otherwise earn — our Rent vs Buy tool models all three.

 Frequently Asked Questions